LucasAntocheski/LucasAntocheski/README.md

-Olá !
+Hey there !

-Sou Lucas, sou da área de T.I e faço gestão de mais de 12 empresas na parte de infraestrutura de network e administração de servidores
+I'm Lucas, I'm from the IT area and I manage more than 12 companies in the area of network infrastructure and server administration

-Estou começando no ramo da programação e atualmente realizando uma facul de Cybersegurança.
+I'm starting in the programming field and currently doing a Cybersecurity college.

-Principais linguagens: '> PHP <' . '>Python<' .
+Main languages: '> PHP <' . '>Python<' .

 <!---